 However, another mistake that many homeowners make is turning their furnace off completely when they won’t be home for an extended period of time.
 Turning your heating system off may seem like a good idea to conserve energy, but it may result in frozen or burst pipes.
 A better solution is to turn your thermostat down to 55 or 60 while you’re not home.
 Keeping it at this temperature will keep your energy bills low and also keep your pipes from freezing.

 Even if you do your best to avoid the mistakes listed above, it’s also important to schedule an annual inspection of your heating system.
-If you haven’t scheduled your inspection for this year, contact the experts at Asteroid Holding Company.
-We are always ready and willing to help residents of New Jersey, so give us a call and request an appointment today!
+If you haven’t scheduled your inspection for this year, contact us to schedule your appointment as soon as possible.
+We are always ready and willing to help residents of New Jersey, so give us a call today!
 In the meantime, keep an eye out for part two of our series.